-The aerosol-chemistry model HAMMOZ combines the Hamburg Aerosol Model (HAM) and the Model for OZone And Related chemical Tracers (MOZART) which simulates the chemical reactions of 300 species through 650 reactions in the tropo-15 sphere and stratosphere.
+The aerosol-chemistry model HAMMOZ combines the Hamburg Aerosol Model (HAM) and the Model for OZone And Related chemical Tracers (MOZART) which simulates the chemical reactions of 300 species through 650 reactions in the troposphere and stratosphere.
 A more detailed description of MOZ and its implementation in ECHAM-HAMMOZ is given in the accompanying paper by Schultz et al. (2017).
 Please note that in the simulations made for this paper, we did not use MOZ in any of the simulations.
 Instead, sulfate chemistry is calculated in the more simplified scheme of HAM (Zhang et al., 2012).

 HAM will also be presented in detail in another accompanying paper by Tegen et al. (2018).
-However, as SALSA is inte-

-20 grated within HAM and as SALSA incorporates many of the model design characteristics of HAM, we briefly introduce the aerosol related features of HAMMOZ and detail the coupling between HAMMOZ and SALSA.
+However, as SALSA is integrated within HAM and as SALSA incorporates many of the model design characteristics of HAM, we briefly introduce the aerosol related features of HAMMOZ and detail the coupling between HAMMOZ and SALSA.

 The HAM aerosol model has been designed to simulate all tropospherically relevant aerosol processes, the interactions between aerosol and radiation, and the interactions between aerosol and clouds (Stier et al., 2005; Zhang et al., 2012).
-It includes two options for the calculation of microphysics, the modal microphysics module M7 and the sectional microphysics

-- 25 module SALSA2.0 which was implemented in this study.
+It includes two options for the calculation of microphysics, the modal microphysics module M7 and the sectional microphysics module SALSA2.0 which was implemented in this study.
 The model design has been optimized for computational efficiency together with solving aerosol processes accurately.
-In its default setup, HAM uses the modal approach together with the model aerosol microphysics module M7 (Vignati et al., 2004)HAM applies the modal scheme which has been developed together with the development of the aerosol microphysics module M7 Vignati et al., 2004.
+In its default setup, HAM uses the modal approach together with the model aerosol microphysics module M7 (Vignati et al., 2004).
 In this modal setup, the aerosol size distribution is described by a superposition of seven log-normal modes.
-Chemical components incorporated in each mode are chosen so - 30 that only those compounds which are relevant in the real atmosphere for each size range of each mode are included in those modes.
+Chemical components incorporated in each mode are chosen so that only those compounds which are relevant in the real atmosphere for each size range of each mode are included in those modes.
 The external mixing of aerosol is considered such that the soluble and insoluble compounds are emitted in separate parallel modes and as the insoluble modes are aged (i.e. soluble compounds accumulate on insoluble modes) insoluble modes are merged into the soluble modes.
 The chemical compounds in HAM can be considered as compound classes in the sense that they group certain types of aerosols to model compounds.
 These compounds are "sulfate" (SU), "organic aerosol" (OA), "sea salt" (SS), "black carbon" (BC), and "mineral dust" (DU).
-In practice, each individual model compound represents several individualreal-life compounds and especially OA represents hundreds of different organic compounds (Kanakidou et al., 2005).
-However, using lumped componentseompound classes is a fairly standardized practice in global aerosol models and the model

-5 componentscompounds are usually the same in most models (Mann et al., 2014).
+In practice, each individual model compound represents several individual compounds and especially OA represents hundreds of different organic compounds (Kanakidou et al., 2005).
+However, using lumped components is a fairly standardized practice in global aerosol models and the model components are usually the same in most models (Mann et al., 2014).
 The exception are organic compounds which are often separated e.g. based on their formation mechanims, i.e. primary and secondary organic aerosol (Tsigaridis et al., 2014).

-Processes and properties related to the aerosol particles which are simulated by HAMMOZ are: emissions, dry deposition, wet deposition, sulfur chemistry, sedimentation, radiative properties, microphysical processes, and relative humidity in the

-10 cloud-free part of the grid cells.
+Processes and properties related to the aerosol particles which are simulated by HAMMOZ are: emissions, dry deposition, wet deposition, sulfur chemistry, sedimentation, radiative properties, microphysical processes, and relative humidity in the cloud-free part of the grid cells.
 HAMMOZ simulated aerosol are also coupled to the ECHAM-HAMMOZ cloud scheme and affect liquid cloud droplet formation and ice crystal formation (see Lohmann et al. (2007)).